EvitanRelta/firma-tech-markdowns/README.md

 # My markdowns for Firma Technologies

-Here's all the documentation markdowns during my internship at Firma Technologies.
+Here's all the documentation markdowns during my **Firma Technologies** internship.

-Due to the company's confidentiality policy, I'm only able to public share the following files/repositories.
+Due to company confidentiality policy, I'm only able to publicly share the following files/repositories.

 <br>